 After Adidas’ sent the Skychasers for review last year, it was hard to imagine the company could produce something that’s not only better, but significantly higher performing in multiple areas.
 But they did.
 And I love it.
 In a sentence, the Adidas Terrex Agravic GTX are unquestionably the best trail running shoes on the market right now.

-$148 at Road Runner Sports (click to visit- if you purchase part of the proceeds go to OGR to help continue reviews).
+$165 at Adidas Outdoors (click to visit- if you purchase part of the proceeds go to OGR to help continue reviews).